Prince Harry Reveals How Many Kids He Doesn’t Want With Meghan Markle

 And in March, during a visit to the Emerald Isles, the bride-to-be was reportedly intrigued by a line of baby products she saw after meeting the husband and wife team that created them.

-“‘I’m sure at some point we’ll need the whole thing,” Markle said of the line, which included a baby bath, changing mat and Moses basket, according to People.
+“‘I’m sure at some point we’ll need the whole thing,” Markle said of the line, which included a baby bath, changing mat, and Moses basket, according to People.
 “It’s very sweet.”

-Last week, a royal insider told Us Weekly that the 36-year-old Duchess of Sussex wants to make the trip home to the United States soon, before she and Harry start their family.
+Last week, a royal insider told Us Weekly that the 36-year-old Duchess of Sussex wants to make the trip home to the United States soon before she and Harry start their family.

 “Expect to hear the pitter-patter of a little prince or princess in 2019,” the source told Us.